 What is a blacklisted IP Address?

-Let’s take a typical example: if you are a regular Yahoo Answers user, you’ll notice at some point of time that Yahoo checks your IP address before allowing you to post.
-Truth to be told, since Yahoo Answers can be used by some black-hat SEO strategists, they may have created a lot of yahoo accounts from your IP address then they got banned – the only way yahoo has to ban them is to lock the IP address (since the black-hat SEO guy would have created a new account each time).
+Let’s take a typical example: if you are a regular Yahoo Answers user, you’ll notice at some point in time that Yahoo checks your IP address before allowing you to post.
+Truth to be told, since Yahoo Answers can be used by some black-hat SEO strategists, they may have created a lot of yahoo accounts from your IP address when they got banned – the only way Yahoo has to ban them is to lock the IP address (since the black-hat SEO guy would have created a new account each time).

 So you have inherited this blacklisted IP address, you may end up being blocked by Yahoo too (since they wouldn’t know that you are now the cool guy).
 You then may end up being denied to your Yahoo e-mail or other Yahoo services.
 Let’s be clear here, I just took Yahoo for illustrating purposes, but this can similarly be applied to any online services.